CogentRoleplayCommunity/FogentRoleplay/src/Adventures/LostTunnelsOfTundelver.md

 > If the characters charm or successfully interrogate any of the Lavender Lancers, they can acquire valuable information, including the hideout's location under Tresendar Manor and the following insights:
 >
 > 1. The leader of the Lavender Lancers is a mudblood runesmith named Glasstaff, whose nickname originates from his staff, made entirely of glass.
 > 2. The Black Spider, a mysterious figure, has hired the Lavender Lancers to deter adventurers and intimidate the local population.
 The reasons behind these actions remain unknown.
-Ferralkins have been dispatched by the Black Spider to reinforce the Lavender Lancers and provide additional strength.
+Ferralkins have been dispatched by the Black Spider to reinfogrekine the Lavender Lancers and provide additional strength.
 > 3. The lower section of the complex is guarded by a grotesque "eye monster."
 > 4. The Lavender Lancers hold several captives in a location "near the old crypts," which are safeguarded by skeletons.